criticalmanufacturing/training-labs-automation/readme.md

 ## Getting started

 Before running the scripts on this folder copy the **settings.template.json** file, name it **settings.user.json** and populate the settings inside.
 The repository is configured to ignore this file to prevent users from accidentally committing sensitive information to github.
 I also use this file to setup the windows image names to use to create the virtual machines.
 The names vary if we are using trial versions or regular versions.

+Afterwards heap up to the Preparation folder and select one of the scenario scripts.
+Each one of this scripts will prepare one or more virtual machines on your hyper-v system.

+Also included are examples of automating software pre-requisites installation.
+In SingleNode you will find an example for a single server system (besides the domain controller) and on the SimpleFarm you will find examples of installing SQL Server and Windows Fail Over Cluster on multiple machines.